 All in all, this was a great meeting, with some fantastic insights into how pharma are using ML/AI and we’re looking forward to being part of this community going forward.

-Learn more about our ontology-led solutions and how they can help unlock the potential of scientific data in your business.
+Watch our Webinar on scaling the data mountain with Ontologies, Deep Learning & FAIR or read our Ontology Management whitepaper to learn more about our ontology-led solutions and how they can help unlock the potential of scientific data in your business.

 Get in touch with us to find out how we can transform your data

 © SciBite Limited / Registered in England & Wales No. 07778456